Current coronavirus recommendations and restrictions in place for the Lapland Hospital District

 Do not go to any public places if you are ill.
 If you have mild symptoms related to the coronavirus, go and take a coronavirus test (cough, sore throat, runny nose, high temperature, changes in smell, diarrhoea).
 Use a face mask when you are travelling to the test site and stay at home until the test results have been confirmed.
 If the result of the coronavirus test is positive, you will be given instructions on treatment and movement.

-Maintain safe distances of 1 to 2 metres, and take good care of hand and cough hygiene.
+Maintain safe distances of at least two (2) metres, and take good care of hand and cough hygiene.

 Download the Koronavilkku app on your phone.
 If the Koronavilkku app alerts you about possible exposure, follow the instructions that the Koronavilkku app gives you.

-The use of face mask is recommended in all public indoor areas within the Lapland Hospital District area where safe distancing cannot be maintained.
+The use of face mask is recommended for all persons over the age of 12 years in all public indoor areas within the Lapland Hospital District area where safe distancing cannot be maintained.
 Places such as these include public transport, shops, restaurants, public gatherings/events, and so on.
 In addition, the use of face masks is recommended for people in the risk groups and for those who meet them, whenever safe distancing cannot be maintained.

 Restaurants and bars